 Second, learning originated in the East, and thence spread its benign influence to the West;

-This is the third, last, and grand reason I as a Freemason give, why all places of Divine worship, as well as Masons' regular, well-formed, constituted Lodges are or ought to be so situated. which is too long to be entered upon now, is explained in the course of our Lectures, which I hope you will have many opportunities of hearing.
+The third, last, and grand reason, which is too long to be entered upon now, is explained in the course of our Lectures, which I hope you will have many opportunities of hearing.

 Our Lodges are supported by three great pillars.
 They are called Wisdom, Strength, and Beauty: Wisdom to contrive, Strength to support, and Beauty to adorn; Wisdom to conduct us in all our undertakings, Strength to support us under all our difficulties, and Beauty to adorn the inward man.